NNPDF/nnpdf/doc/sphinx/source/vp/collect.rst

 fit.

 Standard iteration techniques can be used to process the results of collect.
-For example here is how we would print the χ² for each experiment in each fit:
+For example, here is how we would print the χ² for each experiment in each fit:

 .. code:: python